The Great God Pan (sculpture): Columbia University

 Following the second rejection of Pan for Central Park, Edward Clark and his mother donated the bronze sculpture to Columbia College (now Columbia University).
 The sculpture was placed upon a green-granite Neoclassical base with three bronze lion-head water spouts for use as a fountain.
 Charles Follen McKim, of McKim, Meade & White, designed the architectural setting for Pan: a D-shaped granite fountain basin, circular pool, stepped platform, and exedra (curved stone bench).
+The stone used for the fountain was Pompton pink granite, quarried in Pompton Lakes and Riverdale, New Jersey.
 The Pan Fountain was installed in 1907 on The Green at Amsterdam Avenue and 120th Street, then the northeast corner of the campus.

 The sculpture inspired a poem by Ralph Perry, editor of the 1916 yearbook, The Columbian: